 Unlike the scenario where a person doesn’t have a will, but a judge assumes they would want at least some of their assets to go to their children, a will that specifically excludes all of a person’s children is considered to be a deliberate action made by the parent.

-In the case where a parent is still married to their children’s spouse, the deceased would most likely will their assets to their spouse, then trust their surviving spouse to create a new will that would list all their children as beneficiaries.
+In the case where a parent is still married to their children’s spouse, the deceased would most likely leave their assets to their spouse, then trust their surviving spouse to create a new will that would list all their children as beneficiaries.

-In the rare event a person adopted a child who, due to an oversight, was never included in the parent’s will, most states would recognize the right of the adopted child to receive an inheritance in a manner similar to their siblings already listed in the parent’s will.
+In the rare event a person has adopted a child who, due to an oversight, was never included in the parent’s will, most states would recognize the right of the adopted child to receive an inheritance in a manner similar to their siblings already listed in the parent’s will.

 Is an inheritance taxable?